 On 22 June 2022 the Migration Court of Appeal found that a decision on detention is repealed when the expulsion order is enforced.
-Should the person return to Sweden and be detained again, there has to be a new decision on detention, not only a new assessment of the former decision on detention.
+Should the person return to Sweden and be detained again, there has to be a new decision on detention, not only a new assessment of the former decision on detention.448

 During 2023, there were five precedent rulings made by the Migration Court of Appeal regarding the national rules on detention.
-They concerned the allowed duration of detention, the grounds for detention, the grounds for denying visitors and on which grounds a public counsel is granted funds.
+They concerned the allowed duration of detention, the grounds for detention, the grounds for denying visitors and on which grounds a public counsel is granted funds.449

-Migration Court of Appeal, MIG 2015:5, 3 June 2015, available at: http://bit.ly/2mzQO8X.
+Migration Court of Appeal, MIG 2015:5, 3 June 2015, available here.

-Migration Court of Appeal, MIG 2017:23, 5 December 2017, available at: http://bit.ly/2FV6IGQ.
+Migration Court of Appeal, MIG 2017:23, 5 December 2017, available here.
+For the referring case to the CJEU see CJEU, Case C-60/16 Khir Amayry, 13 September 2017, available here.

-SMA, Legal Position, Förvar i ärenden där Dublinförordningen ska tillämpas, Lifos no 45250, avaliable in Swedish at: http://bit.ly/3IN6CWt.
+The Swedish Migration Agency, Legal Position, 'Förvar i ärenden där Dublinförordningen ska tillämpas', Lifos no 45250, avaliable in Swedish here.